What's New?

 the updated version has been written to disc.

-- The Web Update Wizard in Windows Service mode now works properly through
+- The Software Update Wizard in Windows Service mode now works properly through

 corporate proxy servers, providing the logged on user already authenticates